 Deuteronomy 33:20-21

-Gad receives enlarged space and formidable strength, but His blessing is interpreted through covenant responsibility: He takes His portion and yet stands with Israel to execute the Lord's righteous judgments.
+Gad receives enlarged space and formidable strength, but his blessing is interpreted through covenant responsibility: he takes his portion and yet stands with Israel to execute the Lord's righteous judgments.

-Deuteronomy 33:20-21 (WEB)
+Deuteronomy 33:20-21 (BSB)

 Gad receives enlarged space and formidable strength, but his blessing is interpreted through covenant responsibility: he takes his portion and yet stands with Israel to execute the LORD's righteous judgments.